hamrel-cxu/LocalFlowMatching/README.md

 # LocalFlowMatching
-Official implementation of "Local Flow Matching Generative Models"
+Official implementation of "Local Flow Matching Generative Models".

+Code will be released upon publication.